1926–27 NHL season: Stanley Cup Finals

+The Stanley Cup Finals was originally intended to be a best-of-three series, but a game could end as a tie after one overtime period.
+After the first game was declared a tie, NHL president Frank Calder ruled that the series would go no more than five games.
+If the teams were still tied after five games, the teams would share the championship.
+In the end, the series went four games, with two ties and two Ottawa wins to win the Cup.

 Awards

 A new trophy in memory of Georges Vezina, the Vezina Trophy, was donated this year by Montreal Canadiens owners Leo Dandurand, Louis Letourneau and Joseph Cattarinich.
 It is to be presented to the league's "most valuable goaltender."
 It is won by his successor with the Canadiens, George Hainsworth.